wvvy967/wvvy-app/README.md

 hand-written background-audio configuration that `npx cap add` does not reproduce.
 See [docs/native-audio.md](docs/native-audio.md).

+The iOS scheme at `ios/App/App.xcodeproj/xcshareddata/xcschemes/App.xcscheme` is committed for the same reason CI needs it: an unshared scheme lives in `xcuserdata/`, which is ignored, so `xcodebuild -scheme App` fails on a fresh clone with nothing but "scheme not found".

 ### Android prerequisites

 Android builds need a **JDK 21** and Android Studio; neither is required for iOS